How to Become an iOS Developer

 As Andrew G. Rosen writes:

-There are lots of other things you can do to get started as an iOS developer, but these tips are certainly important if you intend to start a career in the field.
-Learn as much as you can about everything there is to know about iOS development and you’ll most certainly be on the way to becoming a developer in no time.
+There are numerous other things you can do to get started as an iOS developer, but these tips are indeed vital if you intend to start a career in the field.
+Learn as much as you can about everything there is to know about iOS development, and you’ll most certainly be on the way to becoming a developer in no time.